 ▲ Royal Palace Museums Complex of Swedish royal museums, the two best of which are the Royal Apartments and Royal Treasury.

-▲ Royal Coin Cabinet Europe's best look at the history of money, with a sweep through the evolution of the Swedish economy to boot (closed through mid-2019).
+▲ Royal Coin Cabinet Europe's best look at the history of money, with a sweep through the evolution of the Swedish economy to boot (closed until November 2020).

 ▲ Kungsträdgården Stockholm's lively central square, with life-size chess games, concerts, and perpetual action.

 ▲ Sergels Torg Modern square with underground mall.

 ▲ ABBA: The Museum Super-commercial and wildly-popular-with-ABBA-fans experience.

 ▲ National Museum of Fine Arts Convenient, crowd-free gallery with work of locals Larsson and Zorn, along with Rembrandt, Rubens, and Impressionists.

 ▲ Thielska Galleriet Enchanting waterside mansion with works of local artists Larsson, Zorn, and Munch.

 ▲ Fotografiska Fun photography museum focusing on contemporary and international work, with eye-popping views from its top-floor café.